kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 **Warning** installing with pip inside a conda environment works, but packages installed with pip will **not** be managed by conda.
 Doing this often results in mixed dependencies within the environment.
 If we want to use an unsupported package, it's better to use a standard python environment.

-Fore a detailed explanation of setting up a conda virtual environment the articule [Getting started with python environments (using conda)] (https://towardsdatascience.com/getting-started-with-python-environments-using-conda-32e9f2779307) is a great reference.
+Fore a detailed explanation of setting up a conda virtual environment the articule [Getting started with python environments in conda](https://towardsdatascience.com/getting-started-with-python-environments-using-conda-32e9f2779307) is a great reference.

 One last thing.
 Using anaconda has an additional benefit - installing and management via the terminal is optional.
 Using the desktop installation you can easily manage all your packages via the anaconda user interface.
 The article [How to setup your python environment for machine learning with anaconda](https://machinelearningmastery.com/setup-python-environment-machine-learning-deep-learning-anaconda/) is a nice tutorial on getting started with this.